VikiShmiki/Political-Misinformation-Social-Networks/README.md

 # Political-Misinformation-Social-Networks
-Analyzing the spread of misinformation among Macedonian political lines and the affects on it on engagement!
+Analyzing the spread of misinformation along Macedonian political lines and the effects of it on engagement!